Nick-ODonoghue/footy-sports-news/README.md

 ## Site To-Do

-- decide on data and information to be given
+- Decide on data and information to be displayed in the GUI
 - Style for mobile uses
 - Style for large screen users
 - Sections: